 If you are a Japan lover, you might know the series of ukiyo-e paintings by Hiroshige Ando, One Hundred Famous Views of Tokyo?
 Then you might remember the one that features some wisteria and a drum bridge, yes?
 That picture was painted more than 150 years ago, but you can still see that scene today!
 You can still see that place today and it is named Kameido Tenjin.
 It looks a little different in the twenty-first century, but it is a great place to go, especially to see those lovely wisteria.

 But, to start with, a brief history.
-Kameido Tenjin was named after the 9th century scholar, poet, and politician named Sugawara no Michizane (845 - 903).
-Michizane was a court official in 9th century Japan.
-From my readings he seemed to have been an influential man, but he suffered from an up and down career, which ended up with him being exiled, due to some court intrigue, and dying out in the provinces.
+Kameido Tenjin was named after the 9th century scholar, poet, and politician named Sugawara no Michizane, an official in the Emperor's court.
+He seemed to have been an influential man, but he suffered from an up and down career, which ended up with him being exiled, due to some court intrigue, and dying out in the provinces.
 Upon his death there was a plague, drought, sons of the Emperor died, and the palace was hit several times by lightning.
 And all that was then followed by weeks of rainstorms and floods.
 Yes, you guessed it, it was all attributed to the angry spirit of Michizane.
 Poor guy.

 In response the Imperial court decided to build a shrine, Kitano Tenman-gū, and dedicated it to him.
 Posthumously, all his titles and office were restored, and his time in exile was deleted from the record.
 In later years he was deified as Tenjin-sama (the god/kami of scholarship), hence the shrine’s name.
 So, in one sense it worked out well, albeit, a little late for Michizane though.